UPDATED APRIL 17, 2026

 Like any computer program, AI needs to be told what to do.

 It has the basic skills, but to get something more than just its basic output, it needs prompts.
-And finding the right prompts is a challenge in itself.
-Even after a lot of trial and error, it can still be way off the mark.
+Finding the right prompts is a challenge in itself and even after a lot of trial and error, it can still be way off the mark.

-Exceptional content relies on exceptional research — and that research takes time.
-In most cases, it takes more time than actually writing the content.
+Exceptional content relies on exceptional research.
+The research takes more time than writing the content.

 AI is devoid of humanness

 When it first emerged, people applauded AI for how human it sounded.
-But it soon became clear that what really impressed them was its ability to string a vaguely coherent sentence together without sounding too robotic.
+But it soon became clear that what really impressed them was its ability to string a vaguely coherent sentence together.

 Except, when you’ve been using for a while, you realise it actually does sound robotic — to the point where you even start to recognise it out in the wild.
 It may be learning and evolving, but AI still has the modus operandi of a robot.
-Because it is a robot, following a preset set of instructions.
+Because it is a robot.

 My approach to AI

-I’m cynical after my earlier adventures with AI.
-I’ve learned not to expect too much and to take everything I’m told with a sizeable pinch of salt.
+My earlier adventures with AI have made me cynical.
+I’ve learned not to expect too much and to take everything it gives me with a sizeable pinch of salt.

 And I don’t trust it.
-Not even a smidge.
+Not even a little bit.
 So I won’t be relying on it for anything.

 Having said that, AI does have its uses.